Anthem (NYSE:ANTM) Releases FY 2022 Earnings Guidance

-Anthem (NYSE:ANTM – Get Rating) last announced its quarterly earnings data on Wednesday, April 20th.
-The company reported $8.25 EPS for the quarter, topping analysts’ consensus estimates of $7.81 by $0.44.
-The business had revenue of $38.10 billion during the quarter, compared to the consensus estimate of $37.28 billion.
-Anthem had a return on equity of 18.71% and a net margin of 4.33%.
-The business’s revenue for the quarter was up 17.6% on a year-over-year basis.
-During the same period in the previous year, the company posted $7.01 earnings per share.
-On average, research analysts predict that Anthem will post 28.6 earnings per share for the current fiscal year.
+Anthem (NYSE:ANTM – Get Rating) last released its quarterly earnings results on Wednesday, April 20th.
+The company reported $8.25 EPS for the quarter, beating the consensus estimate of $7.81 by $0.44.
+The company had revenue of $38.10 billion for the quarter, compared to analyst estimates of $37.28 billion.
+Anthem had a net margin of 4.33% and a return on equity of 18.71%.
+The firm’s revenue was up 17.6% on a year-over-year basis.
+During the same quarter last year, the business earned $7.01 earnings per share.
+Equities analysts anticipate that Anthem will post 28.4 EPS for the current fiscal year.

-Several research firms have recently commented on ANTM.
-Wells Fargo & Company cut their price target on Anthem from $586.00 to $580.00 and set an overweight rating for the company in a research note on Wednesday, May 25th.
-Mizuho upped their price target on Anthem from $510.00 to $545.00 in a research note on Wednesday, May 4th.
-The Goldman Sachs Group upped their price target on Anthem from $527.00 to $605.00 and gave the stock a buy rating in a research note on Thursday, April 21st.
-BMO Capital Markets upped their price target on Anthem from $540.00 to $625.00 and gave the stock an outperform rating in a research note on Monday, April 25th.
-Finally, Cowen increased their price objective on Anthem from $472.00 to $642.00 in a research report on Thursday, April 21st.
-Two analysts have rated the stock with a hold rating, twenty have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus target price of $545.95.
+Several research firms have recently weighed in on ANTM.
+Mizuho raised their price target on shares of Anthem from $510.00 to $545.00 in a research note on Wednesday, May 4th.
+Jefferies Financial Group lifted their target price on shares of Anthem from $575.00 to $625.00 in a research note on Thursday, April 21st.
+Morgan Stanley lifted their target price on shares of Anthem from $518.00 to $607.00 and gave the stock an overweight rating in a research note on Thursday, April 21st.
+Sanford C. Bernstein assumed coverage on shares of Anthem in a research note on Thursday, May 26th.
+They set an outperform rating and a $596.00 target price on the stock.
+Finally, SVB Leerink lifted their target price on shares of Anthem from $483.00 to $555.00 and gave the stock a market perform rating in a research note on Thursday, April 21st.
+Two research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $545.95.

-In other Anthem news, EVP Peter D. Haytaian sold 17,703 shares of the firm’s stock in a transaction that occurred on Thursday, March 10th.
-The stock was sold at an average price of $460.71, for a total transaction of $8,155,949.13.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Ramiro G. Peru sold 990 shares of Anthem stock in a transaction that occurred on Thursday, May 19th.
-The stock was sold at an average price of $468.88, for a total value of $464,191.20.
-Following the completion of the transaction, the director now owns 9,405 shares of the company’s stock, valued at approximately $4,409,816.40.
+In other news, Director Robert L. Dixon, Jr. sold 420 shares of the company’s stock in a transaction on Monday, June 6th.
+The shares were sold at an average price of $497.14, for a total transaction of $208,798.80.
+Following the transaction, the director now directly owns 9,491 shares of the company’s stock, valued at approximately $4,718,355.74.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, Director Ramiro G. Peru sold 990 shares of the company’s stock in a transaction on Thursday, May 19th.
+The stock was sold at an average price of $468.88, for a total transaction of $464,191.20.
+Following the transaction, the director now directly owns 9,405 shares in the company, valued at $4,409,816.40.
 The disclosure for this sale can be found here.
-0.28% of the stock is currently owned by company insiders.
+0.28% of the stock is currently owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the stock.
-Covestor Ltd raised its stake in Anthem by 72.5% during the 1st quarter.
-Covestor Ltd now owns 307 shares of the company’s stock valued at $151,000 after acquiring an additional 129 shares in the last quarter.
-International Assets Investment Management LLC bought a new stake in Anthem during the 1st quarter valued at $213,000.
-Engineers Gate Manager LP bought a new stake in Anthem during the 1st quarter valued at $220,000.
-SkyView Investment Advisors LLC bought a new stake in Anthem during the 4th quarter valued at $228,000.
-Finally, EHP Funds Inc. bought a new stake in Anthem during the 1st quarter valued at $246,000.
-Institutional investors and hedge funds own 84.28% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+PFS Investments Inc. acquired a new stake in shares of Anthem during the 1st quarter worth about $304,000.
+Virtu Financial LLC purchased a new position in shares of Anthem during the 1st quarter worth about $279,000.
+Autumn Glory Partners LLC purchased a new position in shares of Anthem during the 4th quarter worth about $268,000.
+KB Financial Partners LLC lifted its holdings in shares of Anthem by 11.0% during the 1st quarter.
+KB Financial Partners LLC now owns 547 shares of the company’s stock worth $268,000 after acquiring an additional 54 shares during the period.
+Finally, NEXT Financial Group Inc lifted its holdings in shares of Anthem by 17.1% during the 4th quarter.
+NEXT Financial Group Inc now owns 554 shares of the company’s stock worth $257,000 after acquiring an additional 81 shares during the period.
+84.28% of the stock is currently owned by institutional investors.

 Anthem, Inc, through its subsidiaries, operates as a health benefits company in the United States.
 It operates through four segments: Commercial & Specialty Business, Government Business, IngenioRx, and Other.
 The company offers a spectrum of network-based managed care health benefit plans to large and small groups, individuals, Medicaid, and Medicare markets.